dsoprea/PyHdHomeRun/README.txt

    'SymbolErrorQuality': 100}

-The code essentially just runs the following commands to get the available devices and poll the first tuner of the first device found:
+The code essentially just runs the following commands to get the available devices, and then to poll the first tuner of the first device found:

   devices = hdhr.find_devices()